 10. Museum of Art, Architecture and Technology (MAAT)

 Located in Belém quarters, this is the most recent of the Lisbon museums and is another museum turned to contemporary art.

 Constituted by two branches belonging to EDP Foundation, MAAT appeared as a way to transform the cultural and landscape view and wants to present its visitors with a modern and sophisticated collection.

 - Site: www.maat.pt/en

 These are the Lisbon museums that you should visit.
 As you can see, there are several reasons why you should visit this wonderful city – read my other articles about Lisbon, you won’t regret it!

 I need to point out that, if you’re thinking of visiting more than one of the Lisbon museums while staying in the Portuguese capital, you can buy a mix ticket.
 To know more about mix tickets, please visit the museums’ websites.

 You should also know that you can visit several of these museums for free on the first Sunday of each month.

 Are you going to visit Lisbon?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 What will also interest you: